psnact/SimplePresenter/IMPORTANT_NOTES.md

 ### Current Version (1.0)

 - ✅ Windows only (by design)
-- ✅ Single stream destination
+- ✅ Single projection + secondary output configuration
 - ✅ No audio mixing yet
 - ✅ Fixed overlay positions
 - ✅ No transition effects
-- ✅ No recording to file
+- ✅ No built-in recording to file

 ### Planned Features